AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 At this point, it is verified that the Docker image has already installed ROS 2 on it; this is the purpose of a Docker image, to gather all software needed, and be ready to be executed and worked on it.
 Press ``Ctrl+d`` to exit the Docker container.

-For this course, some additional settings are to be performed on this image.
-To achieve this, in the Windows terminal that is already opened, navigate to the desired directory and create a file called ``Dockerfile``.
+For this course, some additional settings are to be performed on this Docker image.
+To achieve this, in the Windows terminal that is already opened, navigate to the directory where the user will store the contents of the course and create a file called ``Dockerfile``.
 Copy this content into the created file.

 .. code-block:: console